Tuple and Sequence operations

 Slicing

 One or more elements can be retrieved from a sequence using the slicing notation (this wouldn't work for an iterable like dict or set).
-It works similarly to the start/stop/step logic seen with the range() function.
+It works similar to the start/stop/step logic seen with the range() function.
 The default step is 1.
 Default value for start and stop depends on whether the step is positive or negative.

 >>> primes = (2, 3, 5, 7, 11)